Toqozz/shadowplay-linux/README.md

 `./gloom.sh`

+Press q in the terminal to save the last 3 minutes.

 That's it.
 Videos are saved in ~/Videos/

 The script has no knowledge of what has been recorded on previous run. i.e. gloom-0.mp4 will be the first write even if files have already been saved under that name before.